chaos-polymtl/lethe/doc/source/parameters/cfd/physical_properties.rst

               \nu_l \; \text{if} \; T>T_{l}
               \end{cases}

-where math:`T_l` and :math:`T_s` are the liquidus and solidus temperature.
+where :math:`T_l` and :math:`T_s` are the liquidus and solidus temperature.
 The underlying hypothesis of this model is that the melting and the solidification occurs over a phase change interval.
 Melting will occur between :math:`T_s` and :math:`T_l` and solidification will occur between :math:`T_l` and :math:`T_s`.

 This model is parameterized using the ``phase change`` subsection